ChaseYalon/frc_match_data/README.md

 # Hi!

 This repository contains every FRC match played in the 2022-2026 seasons.
 The data was scraped from The Blue Alliance (TBA).
 The script in [getData.py](getData.py) fetches the data and writes it to [matches.json](matches.json).
+Data curtosey of Chase Yalon and team 5113
 ## File Format

 `matches.json` is a JSON array of match objects.
 Each object has the following shape: